Travis Ball Learns from Legend Ryan Hewitt

 Making people pay attention to what you’re doing can be really difficult sometimes.
 It can feel like all of your creativity is just funneling into a void, like everything you’re doing is just a waste of time and there’s nothing you can do to get your heroes to give two damns about what you’re doing.
 That’s how Travis Ball felt from time to time.
 “I was having a hard time,” Travis said when asked about it.
 “It’s challenging, really is challenging to get involved with some of these people and get on their radar.”

 Travis attended the Pensado Vintage King Gear Expo in Nashville last September and came across the Recording Connection booth.
 He was encouraged to apply for a chance to win a fully paid scholarship for Recording Connection’s new Learn from Legends program which gives accepted individuals private access to learn, one-on-one from recording-industry leaders at the top of their game.
 Weeks later, Travis received a call and was asked to write a letter explaining his career goals.
-From there he was contacted by our own Chief Operations Officer, Brian Kraft for a conversation after which, Brian instructed Travis to go and meet with Ryan Hewitt, the Grammy Award winning engineer, mixer, and music producer known for his work with Red Hot Chili Peppers, blink-182, Dixie Chicks, and Brandi Carlisle among others.
+From there he was contacted by our own Consultant, Brian Kraft for a conversation after which, Brian instructed Travis to go and meet with Ryan Hewitt, the Grammy Award winning engineer, mixer, and music producer known for his work with Red Hot Chili Peppers, blink-182, Dixie Chicks, and Brandi Carlisle among others.
 Turns out, Travis was already familiar with many of the tracks Ryan had a hand in.

 Back in middle school I was into blink-182.
 Their self-titled record was engineered by Ryan, I think he actually did two of their mixes on the record as well…When I found out when I was doing research online [that] he engineered and did a mix or so, I was like ‘You gotta be freaking kidding me?’
 I listened to this record on repeat for all of my middle school and early high school time.
 And it was really, really funny.
 He mixed for Brandi Carlile, a lot of her stuff, and the same with Needtobreathe and those bands I really enjoyed.
 Really cool, and that got me really excited to work with him.”